 “Do we want pizza first, then Hunger Games, or pizza with Hunger Games?

 The consensus is eat and watch, Dasha has prepared light hor dourves, water crackers with sour cream and caviar, others with mascarpone, bowls of mixed nuts.
 It’s not like we’re going to be shy of food.
-I ask Dominic for our usual combinations, thin crust, one with pepperoni, one with anchovy, one veggie extravaganza, a white pizza of mozzarella, provolone, parmesan and olive oil only, no tomato sauce, Dasha likes to add caviar to that one.
+I ask Dominic for our usual combinations, thin crust, one with pepperoni, one with anchovy, one veggie extravaganza, a white pizza of mozzarella, provolone, parmesan, thin coat of olive oil on the crust, no tomato sauce, Dasha likes to add caviar to that one.

 Eloise stays, has a glass of red wine, we are spread across the big room, some on couches, chairs, four on the mat covered with fat throw pillows.
 The movie starts, it’s showing on three screens around the room and one in the kitchen.